python/devguide/triaging.rst

 stale
     Used for stale PRs or inactive for a long period of time.
-This label help to core dev identify quickly the PRs candidate to be closed or make a ping to the author.
+This label help to core dev identify quickly the PR candidate to be closed or make a ping to the author.

 type-bugfix